SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/PropertyInfo.md

 In order to replace a texture we first need to make sure our edited texture fulfills all the requirements for a succesfull patch.<br></br>
 Requirements:

-* The sprite sheet must ALWAYS be 4 frames wide.
+* The sprite sheet must always have a width of 4 frames.

 * Make sure to respect the positioning of the frames.

-* The new texture must contain all required frames for its type.
+* The new texture must include all mandatory frames for the specific pet type (cat or dog).
-  <br><em>After that's done, you can add as many frames as you want (vertically).</em></br>
+  <br><em>You can add additional frames vertically after fulfilling this requirement.</em></br>

   <b>For dog types:</b>
   <br></br>![dog1](https://github.com/user-attachments/assets/60ff0d9d-3136-4a2e-83b6-725e8aa69620)